wickedev/liquibase-kotlin-dsl/README.md

 The Liquibase Groovy DSL now supports Liquibase 3.3.2, and is built with Groovy 2.4.1.
 Version 1.0.2 fixes a bug with version 1.0.1 that prevented it from working with Java 7 or earler.

-###June 15, 2014
-We are proud to announce the long awaited release of version 1.0.0 of the Liquibase Groovy parser.
-Version 1.0.0 uses version the latest release of Liquibase (3.1.1), and it appears to work fine with both Gradle 1.x releases as well as the upcoming Gradle 2.0 release.

-Tim Berglund has asked me to take on the continued maintenance of this project, so I've had to change the maven group ID to one for which I have permission to publish on Maven Central.
-Going forward, this parser will be available under the ```net.saliman``` group id.
-The artifact ID, ```groovy-liquibase-dsl```, will remain the same.

-My thanks to Tim for the opportunity to help out with this great project.

-Steve Saliman

 **IMPORTANT NOTE FOR USERS UPGRADING FROM A PRE 1.0.0 RELEASE OF THE GROOVY DSL:**